-Each Teeqa collection is inspired by universal cultures, practices and symbols relating to health and wellbeing.
+Each Teeqa collection is inspired by universal cultures, practices and symbols.
 The vibrant colours and designs are carefully crafted to resonate with those who wear them.

 Season I - Dare

 Maya was Teeqa's very first creation and her signature.
 Maya was inspired by the traditional Mandalas that guide several psychophysical practices in Asian traditions, including meditation.
 The repetition of geometric shapes create patterns that have evolved from multiple symbols.
 This particular colour palette speaks of contrasting themes - black and white, light and dark, yin and yang.
 It portrays how opposite forces when combined are complementary, interrelated and interconnected to one another.
 Let Maya connect with you and centre your active journey.

 Arya was derived from Maya, using the same patterns and symbols within the design.
 However, she encompasses vibrancy and colour like no other!
 She stands out from the crowd with her strength and boldness, invigorating and driving forth your active energy.

 Our Agni collection represents the element of Earth and Fire.
 The muted brown - burgundy colour palette symbolises warmth, stability and safety.
 It is said that some shades of brown create a comfortable feeling of both wholesomeness and dependability.
 The paisley print originated for Persia and through the years have transformed and adapted to suit different regions of Europe to India.
 By collaborating earthy tones with sharp yet subtle paisley line forms, Agni was born.